Keymaster65/copper2go/README.md

 1) execute "Release Tasks"
 1) push version branch
 1) "Draft a new release on github" on version branch (look at older releases for details)
-1) Update README version in master and push
-1) Merge master to version branch

 ### Links